CatherineMeng/site-academic/content/publication/qtl/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 2022 32nd International Conference on Field-Programmable Logic and Applications*
+publication: In *2020 IEEE International Parallel and Distributed Processing Symposium Workshops*
-publication_short: In IEEE/FPL
+publication_short: In *IEEE/IPDPSW*

 # abstract:

-tags: []

 # Display this page in the Featured widget?
 featured: false